MicrosoftDocs/azure-docs/articles/azure-monitor/logs/jupyter-notebook-ml-azure-monitor-logs.md

 ## Train the model

-Model training is an iterative process that begins with data preparation and cleaning, and includes experimenting with several models until you find a model that best fits your data set.
+Model training is an iterative process that begins with data preparation and cleaning, and might include experimentation with several models until you find a model that's a good fit for your data set.

-In this tutorial, for simplicity, we'll:
+In this tutorial, for the sake of simplicity, we'll:

 - Skip the data cleaning step.
 - Work with six data types: `ContainerLog`, `AzureNetworkAnalytics_CL`, `AVSSyslog`, `StorageBlobLogs`, `AzureDiagnostics`, `Perf`.